SchlossLab/severe-CDI/paper/paper.md

-for AUROC and AUBPRC of Attributable vs. Pragmatic on the intersection dataset (as they are identical), AUROC of Attributable vs. All-cause on the full dataset, and AUROC of Attributable vs. IDSA on the full dataset. **B)** Receiver-operator characteristic curves for the test sets.
-Mean specificity is reported at each sensitivity value. **C)** Balanced precision-recall curves for the test sets.
-Mean balanced precision is reported at each recall value.
+for AUROC and AUBPRC of Attributable vs. Pragmatic on the intersection dataset (as they are identical), AUROC of Attributable vs. All-cause on the full dataset, and AUROC of Attributable vs. IDSA on the full dataset.
+Each point is the median with tails as the 95% CI. **B)** Receiver-operator characteristic curves for the test sets.
+Mean specificity is reported at each sensitivity value, with ribbons as the 95% CI. **C)** Balanced precision-recall curves for the test sets.
+Mean balanced precision is reported at each recall value, with ribbons as the 95% CI.

 </div>